-Depending on the type of site you’re running, there are several reasons why you might want to create a custom WordPress login page.
+Depending on the type of WordPress site you’re running, there are several reasons why you might want to create a custom WordPress login page for your wp-admin or wp-login.php screen and you can do so with a WordPress plugin.

 Done right, it can help you minimize hacking risks and related security issues and improve privacy.
-And if you’re a design agency, you might need to white-label the login page for your clients.
+And if you’re a design agency, you might need to white-label the login page or login URL for your clients to give them a better way of accessing their WordPress dashboard.

-In this article, we’ll show you how to create a custom WordPress login page using the Profile Builder Pro plugin.
+In this article, we’ll show you how to create a custom WordPress login page and custom login URL using the Profile Builder Pro plugin.
 We’ll also walk you through a step-by-step process on how you can set up redirects and hide the admin bar.

 Let’s put everything into context before we begin.